 Story part 2 has the following steps.
-Remember these all steps are going in beta cells of islets of Langerhans.
+Remember that these all steps are going in beta cells of islets of Langerhans.
 Here we will discuss the potassium and insulin relationship.

 (VI).
 Potassium (k+) channel:

 Potassium channels are present on the beta cell membrane which is open at normal conditions.

 How it is open in normal conditions?

-The structure of the k+ channel is such that it has a slit-like structure that has ADP on its tail part which makes him open at normal conditions.
+The structure of the k+ channel is such that it has a slit-like structure that has ADP on its tail part which makes him open under normal conditions.

 When the channel is open it allows the potassium (k+) ions to escape, this makes the inner membrane more electronegative (polarized electronegative).
 Usually, the electronegativity remains -70 mv.

 But when the ATP level rises the ATP sits at the head end of the slit-like structure and makes it heavy which automatically closes the k+ channel.

 As ATP close and open the channel so we call it ATP sensitive potassium channel or ATP regulated potassium channel.

 (VII).
 Retaining of k+ ions inside the cell:

-As the potassium channel closed the positive (k+) ions no more losing so the electronegativity of the cell decreases or in other words we can say the cell becomes depolarized.
+As the potassium channel closed the positive (k+) ions no more lose so the electronegativity of the cell decreases, in other words, we can say the cell becomes depolarized.

 (VIII).
 Opening of ca+ (calcium) channel:

 As the depolarization get decreases (cell becomes less electronegative) the calcium channels are stimulated to open.
 These calcium channels are called voltage-sensitive channels because after retaining positive ions the electronegativity gets reduced which opens this channel.

 (IX).
 Entrance of ca+ ion: